 Reduces snacking on candies:

 The food needs to be in contact with the gut for longer to stimulate hormones that regulate hunger.
-The reduces intermittent snacking.
+This reduces intermittent snacking.

 Prevents bloating, heartburn, cramping and overall pain: